RohitGiriRg/MERN-Stack-Practice/README.md

     - Set up a CI/CD pipeline to automate the deployment process.
     - Ensure that environment variables are securely handled, and the application runs smoothly in a production environment.

+11. **Google Pay Clone:**

+- Create functionalities for managing payment methods, transactions, and user settings to replicate the core features of Google Pay.
+- Ensure validation, error handling, and user feedback during payment method addition, transaction processing, and user setting updates to enhance user experience.
+- Implement authorization to allow only authenticated users to perform payment-related operations, maintaining the security standards of the original Google Pay app.